iktakahiro/dddpy/README.md

 ### Sample requests for the RESTFul API

-* Create a new book
+* Create a new book:

 ```bash
 curl --location --request POST 'localhost:8000/books' \